 Why We Recommend

-Dab Herb offers a wide range of products, enough to build a full makeup routine.
-They offer everything from serum foundations to lip paint, eyeshadows, coloured multi-use balms, and luminescent balms (which we can assume are highlighters).
+Dab Herb offers a wide range of zero waste products, enough to build a full makeup routine.
+They offer everything from serum foundations to lip paint, eyeshadows, colored multi-use balms, and luminescent balms (which we can assume are highlighters).
 Their packaging is minimal and practical.
 They also manage to ship without plastic by using recyclable paper mailers.

 Love to wear glitter?
 So do the folks at Eco Glitter Fun.
 The founders of this brand, Sophie Awdry and Noemi Lamanna, are two self-described “fun-loving party animals”.
 They realized the environmental damage from all the glitter used during their partying days, which is why they created this brand of natural, plastic-free glitters to replace the popular microplastics glitter in makeup products.